Albert Pierce Taylor: Life and career

 Born December 18, 1872, in St. Louis, Missouri, Taylor was the son of George A. Taylor, a Canadian from Nova Scotia, and Melissa Pierce Taylor, whose family was from Illinois and Virginia.
 He was educated in Leadville, Colorado and graduated in 1890–91 from St. Mark's School in Salt Lake City.
 He initially worked for the Union Pacific Railroad surveying the route from Salt Lake City to Los Angeles.
 In 1896, he became as a clerk and later assistant secretary for the Silver Party Party Convention in St. Louis.
 He went to Washington, DC to manage with the party's headquarter and help with the 1896 presidential campaign of William Jennings Bryan.
 Promise of a consulship by the party leaders evaporated when Bryan loss to William McKinley.
 Taylor decided to join the Cuban War of Independence on the side of the rebels but was arrested, imprisoned and deported to New York by the Spanish colonial authorities.
-He returned to Washington, DC, where he worked in a patent law office.
+He returned to Washington, D.C., where he worked in a patent law office.
 Around this period, he became acquainted with Hawaiian annexationist Lorrin A. Thurston.
 He worked as a secretary for Thurston while in Washington and later moved to Honolulu on August 28, 1898, shortly after the American annexation of Hawaii.

 Taylor initially worked as a secretary to Walter F. Frear, a Hawaii Supreme Court justice and member of the board of commissioners responsible for drafting the Hawaiian Organic Act.
 He later worked as deputy clerk to the Hawaii Supreme Court.
 During the Spanish–American War, he enlisted and fought in the Philippines.
 After the war, he returned to Honolulu and joined the staff of The Pacific Commercial Advertiser working on and off from 1899 to 1907, 1908 to 1913 and from 1917 to 1924.
 In between these years, he worked as chief of detectives of Honolulu in 1907 and promotional official for the Territory of Hawaii.
 He worked as secretary of the Hawaiian Fair Commission to the Panama–Pacific International Exposition from 1913 to 1915 when he was appointed secretary of the Hawaiian Promotion Committee.
 On December 1, 1924, he was appointed Librarian of the Archives of Hawaii which he held until his death.
 He was also a member of the member of the Cook Sesquicentennial Commission from 1927 to 1931.